Mothering Sunday 26th March

 As a gift, try to find something that will be able to be used many times, and if possible doesn’t need batteries.
 If it does, buy some rechargeable batteries to give with the gift as well.
 This will help ensure that fewer batteries are sent to landfill.
 Also, if you have any wrapping paper left over from Christmas that doesn't look too dog eared (or too Christmassy) reuse it to wrap the present.

-For alternative Mothering Sunday gifts visit Nigels Eco Store, Love Eco or Lush.
+For alternative Mothering Sunday gifts visit Nigels Eco Store, Ethical Superstore or Lush.

 Happy Mothering Sunday!